Obbie254/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-1-search_replace.py - fxn the searches through a list and replaces a given element 2-uniq_add.py - fxn adds unique ints in a list only once 3-common_elements.py - fxn that return a set of common elements in two sets
+1-search_replace.py - fxn the searches through a list and replaces a given element 2-uniq_add.py - fxn adds unique ints in a list only once 3-common_elements.py - fxn that return a set of common elements in two sets 4-only_diff_elements.py - fxn returns a set all elements the only in one set